-Friday the 20th of June changes all of that as we headed off for Cloanaig/Skipness for an overnight stopover before getting the ferry in the morning. (no point rushing it after all!)
+Friday the 20th of June 2017 changed all of that as we headed off for Claonaig/Skipness for an overnight stopover before getting the ferry in the morning. (no point rushing it after all!)

-We live not a million miles, 21.7 to be precise, from the Calmac ferry terminal at Clonaig so that was the first destination for an overnight, no point rushing it after all.
-The wild camping spot between Clonaig and Skipness is one of my favourites locally and the views across to Arran are wonderful, especially as the light changes in the evening.
+We live not a million miles, 21.7 to be precise, from the Calmac ferry terminal at Claonaig so that was the first destination for an overnight, no point rushing it after all.
+The wild camping spot between Cloanaig and Skipness is one of my favourites locally and the views across to Arran are wonderful, especially as the light changes in the evening.

 After a hearty breakfast we caught the second ferry of the morning, no point rushing it after all.
 Half an hour later we were disembarking at Lochranza and after all these years we were finally on Arran.
 Lochranza is a pleasant little village and we only travelled a few hundred yards before stopping (for the night as it turned out) at the car park for the impressive Lochranza Castle which was explored after lunch, between showers.

 Sunday morning brought sunnier weather and we had a cycle around Lochranza to Newtown Point, bypassing sheep on the road and seeing some stags on the golf course.

 Leaving Lochranza the road passes the Arran Distillery and climbs a good few hundred feet before meeting the coast at Sannox and onwards through Corrie.
 On the lookout for another wildcamping spot I saw a little pier just past the entrance to Brodick Castle on the left and a little further on I managed to turn and return to park there.
 Although just beside the main road it was a quiet spot and was a perfect stopover.